-Business Email Compromise: Similar to phishing, these email scams involve sending a fake email message to a specific employee by a cybercriminal posing as a senior executive, such as the CEO or CFO, requesting the employee to send a wire or ACH payment to an account controlled by the criminal, which is quickly transferred out, often overseas, making it very difficult to trace.
+Business Email Compromise: Similar to phishing, these email scams involve sending a fake email message to a specific employee by a cybercriminal posing as a senior executive, requesting the employee to send a wire or ACH payment to an account controlled by the criminal, which is quickly transferred out, often overseas, making it very difficult to trace.
 These are very targeted attacks that involve research and advance planning.
-It is often easy to obtain the names and emails of company executives and key finance staff from an entity's website and/or social media sites, such as LinkedIn and Facebook.
+It is often easy to obtain the names and emails of company executives and key finance staff from an entity's website.
 Executives should exercise caution when sharing their travel plans on social media, as they could be being tracked by sophisticated predators.

 Malware: Short for 'malicious software', this is a virus loaded into an email which asks the recipient to click on a link or open an attachment.
-By doing so, a malware virus (other terms include rootkit or adware) is released which is preprogrammed to copy itself and spread instantly from device to device, including printers, tablets, and network servers connected to your computer, eventually reaching the other computers connected with those servers, allowing the perpetrator to take control of all these devices.
+By doing so, a malware virus (other terms include rootkit or adware) is released which is preprogrammed to copy itself and spread instantly from device to device, including printers, tablets, and network servers, eventually reaching the other computers connected with those servers, allowing the perpetrator to take control of all these devices.
 They may control settings, copy your data, monitor your activities and target you for other manipulative actions.
-These can remain undetected in the background monitoring your activity.
+These can remain undetected in the background monitoring your activity for months of even years.